pax-projects/python-partial-application/README.md

 ## Warning !
 Do not store the function in a variable, because the arguments will be used.
-The following code will not working :
+The following code will not work :
 ```python
 function = add(1)
 list(map(function, [0, 1, 2])) # OUT : Will not be the same as [1, 2, 3]